Scroll Top

 holiday-weight-gain-snowmen-1

-Despite people’s best intentions, the last few months of the year can test even the most disciplined dieter, including myself.
+People tend to do the most damage during the holiday season.
+Despite people’s best intentions, the last 2-3 months of the year can test even the most disciplined dieter.

 1. Work your discipline muscle.
-Do you really need to eat till you’re painfully full?
-It makes you feel miserable, and it’s completely pointless.
-Am I right, or am I right?
+Do you need to eat till you’re painfully full?
+It makes you miserable and tired.

 2. Avoid generic foods at holiday parties—foods like chips, cheese, and crackers.
 You can eat those any day of the year.
 Go for homemade dishes or food that only gets put out on Thanksgiving or Christmas.

-3. If you know the Christmas party will be on a Tuesday, keep your diet dialed the weekend before and workout harder or longer leading up to the day.
+3. If you know the Christmas party will be on a Tuesday, keep your diet dialed the weekend before and workout leading up to the day.

-4. Be picky – if it’s not worth your calories, don’t eat it. ⁣⁣For example, there’s a lot of cheap chocolate this time of year.
-Hold out for the good stuff, like Sees Candy!
-Keep your standards high.
+4. Be picky – if it’s not worth your calories, don’t eat it. ⁣⁣There’s a lot of cheap chocolate this time of year.
+Keep your standards high and hold out for the good stuff.

 ⁣⁣

-5. Hydrate, hydrate, hydrate – we eat more, have less energy, and feel more bloated when we aren’t fully hydrated.⁣⁣ Aim for half of your weight in ounces of water a day.
+5. Drink more water – we eat more, have less energy, and feel more bloated when we aren’t fully hydrated.⁣⁣ Aim for half of your weight in ounces of water a day.

 6. Limit alcohol – It’s not necessarily what you drink; it’s what you eat when you drink.
-How often have you gone through the drive-through after a night of drinking?
-Plus, after a big night of drinking, you have less energy and crave more junk food.
+After a few drinks, you stop caring about your diet.
+Plus, after a big night of drinking, you’re more likely to skip your workout and eat more processed food.

 7. ⁣⁣Workout – even if it’s 20 minutes.
-I know this time of year is busy, but doing something is better than nothing.
-CLICK HERE for a short workout you can do anywhere.
+A short workout is better than nothing and still has tremendous health benefits.
+Click Here for a quick workout you can do anywhere.

-8. Use smaller plates, and don’t go back for seconds.⁣ Do you really need a second helping?
+8. Use smaller plates, and don’t go back for seconds.⁣ Do you need a second serving?

 ⁣⁣

-9. Don’t stand by the bar or the food at the party.
+9. Don’t stand by the food at the party.
 You’re more likely to pick at the food when you hang out by the food.
-You might only eat a few calories here and there, but by the end of the night, it can add up to thousands of calories.
+Eating a few bites here and there might seem minor, but it can add up to thousands of calories.

-10. Go for a walk before or after a big meal.⁣⁣ A short walk around the block can improve digestion, curb appetite, and burn calories.
+10. Go for a walk before or after a big meal.⁣⁣ Walking will improve digestion, curb appetite, give you energy, and burn calories.

 11. Bring a healthy dish to share, like this Healthy Fall Salad.
-This way, you can guarantee you’ll have something to eat that aligns with your weight goals.⁣
+This way, you can guarantee you’ll have something healthy to eat.⁣

 Bottom Line

-Most importantly, be realistic about these next few weeks.
-Instead of swearing to be “perfect,” acknowledge this time of year is more hectic, and there are more tempting foods around.
+Instead of trying to be “perfect,” acknowledge there are more tempting foods around this time of year, and life is more hectic.
 A few holiday parties and meals with family and friends won’t completely undo months of hard work and consistency.

-Enjoy the holiday season with your family and friends while trying to engage in the healthiest behaviors you can.
+Getting off track with your diet and workouts is okay, but don’t completely throw in the towel.
 If you do that, you’ll enjoy yourself more and have no trouble surviving the holidays.

 Related Posts